Leo Hart

+He is a member of the Duke Sports and North Carolina Sports Halls of Fame.

+Biography

-Early career
+Early years

 Hart went to Grainger High School in Kinston, North Carolina.
 He played college football at Duke University, where he was a three time All-Atlantic Coast Conference selection 1968-1970.
 He was selected as a Duke most valuable player 1969-1970 (as a junior and as a senior).
 While at Duke, Hart passed for a record 6,116 yards and held an ACC record 487 pass completions.
 At Duke Leo was a member of Phi Delt fraternity.